 While she holds a B.A. in economics and Spanish from Yale University and is an alum of the executive education program of the Harvard Kennedy School, her most poignant lessons have come from her life and work experiences.
-Thus, she balances theories and possibilities with the realities and pragmatism of the workplace.
+She balances theories and possibilities with the realities and pragmatism of the workplace.
 She wants to change the world, but she understands we, at the same time, need to find a way to live and survive in it.
 She is a Certified Professional Coach, trained through Coaching for Transformation (ACTP).
 Of Chinese descent, born in Latin America, immigrating to the U.S. as an infant, growing up working class in East Los Angeles, and coming out as a lesbian, she is acutely aware of the way in which culture binds together and creates barriers for groups of people.
 She carries this awareness into her coaching and services.

 In addition, she is a writer and public storyteller who performs as “Una China Latina.”
 Videos of her storytelling can be found online.